akhilmadamala/projects/README.md

 # projects

-(look inside the project folders for detailed description and requirements)
+(look inside the project folders for detailed description and requirements for running the scripts)

 The project descriptions are as follows: